The Hanko 1941 Team

 Apart from the Hanko 1941 project, I am conducting field mapping on the German WWII “Sturmbock”-defence position in North-Western Finnish Lapland.

-Local expertise and recording the human sories of the conflict, Johanna Pakola
+Local expertise and recording the human stories of the conflict, Johanna Pakola (Non-Fiction writer)

 I'm Johanna, I have been researching the history of the naval artillery, the naval fortresses and the history of the Finnish archipelago for twenty years.
 As part of my work I collect memory history and conduct archive research in the archives of Finland and Russia.